- Background Information

 - Regular monitoring of behaviours by the University;

-- Requiring compliance with this policy and any other relevant University policy; and
+- Requiring compliance with this policy and procedure and any other relevant University policy; and

 - Provision of information, additional support and training of relevant staff.

 The relevant nominated supervisor/Member of the Executive may also:

 - Counsel the staff member involved on their behaviour and the findings made as a result of the investigation;

 - Commence disciplinary action in accordance with Section 7 of the Agreement (or its successor), which could lead to disciplinary action being taken, including termination of employment;

 - Take some other form of appropriate action; or

 - Take no further action.

 Notwithstanding the above, the primary purpose of this policy and procedure is to identify bullying behaviour and to take action to prevent its occurrence in the workplace.
 This policy must not be used for the sole purpose of seeking a desired change in work arrangements (such as transfer, alternative duties, and / or reporting lines, etc.) or to receive compensation or any other pecuniary outcome.